martialblog/bachelor-thesis-code/README.md

 For further details on the Shared Task and the training data, visit: https://github.com/EducationalTestingService/metaphor

+*Hint:* the original data might not be available, but you (hopefully) can find a version here: https://web.archive.org/web/2019*/http://ota.ahds.ac.uk/headers/2541.xml

 ## Prerequisites

 The following prerequisites could not be included in the repository and need to be downloaded.